(Effective February 1, 2022)

 Because insurance is a heavily regulated industry, sometimes we have to keep your data for a longer period of time to satisfy our requirements under the law, so we may retain your personal data for a longer time based on this factor.

-Slice uses certain automated decision-making processes, taking some of your personal data, especially insurance information, to determine the cost of the insurance you purchase from us.
+Slice uses certain automated decision-making processes, taking some of your personal data, especially insurance information, to determine the cost of the insurance you purchase through the Services.

 The Services are not intended for children under the age of 13.
 We do not knowingly collect any personal data from a child under 13.
 If we become aware that we have inadvertently received personal data from a person under the age of 13 through the Services, we will delete such information from our records.

 The date at the top of this page indicates when this Policy was last updated.
-Every now and then, we will have to update this Policy.
+Every now and then, we will have to update this Policy, and we will update it no less than once every 12 months.
 You can always find the most updated version at this URL, and we will always post a notice on our website if we make big changes.
 If you have a Slice account, we will also email you to tell you the Policy has been updated, and what the important changes are.